Earth Notes: On Website Technicals (2018-10)

 If you canonicalize m. to www. then you mitigate most of the signal split and a good part of the double crawl.

 Phew!
-I'd rather optimise for the end user than the crawler...
+I would much rather optimise for the end user than the crawler...

 2018-10-23: RPi3 App Inventory